Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/white_blood_cells/pca.md

 ## Visualizing the WBC shape space after PCA

-The figures below show the shape space of WBC images, reduced to three dimensions by PCA, and in which each image is represented by a point that is color-coded according to its cell family.
+The figures below show the shape space of WBC images, reduced to three dimensions by PCA, in which each image is represented by a point that is color-coded according to its cell family.

 [![image-center](../assets/images/600px/cellorg_pca_graph.png){: .align-center}](../assets/images/cellorg_pca_graph.png)
-The projection of each WBC shape vector onto a three-dimensional hyperplane produces this three-dimensional space, in which each image is assigned a point and color-coded according to cell family.
+The projection of each WBC shape vector onto a three-dimensional PCA hyperplane produces the above three-dimensional space.
+Granulocytes are shown in blue, lymphocytes are shown in orange, and monocytes are shown in green.
 {: style="font-size: medium;"}

-As we mentioned in the tutorial, we can also subdivide granulocytes into basophils, eosinophils, and neutrophils.
+We can also subdivide granulocytes into basophils, eosinophils, and neutrophils.
 Updating our labels according to this subdivision produces the following figure.

 [![image-center](../assets/images/600px/cellorg_pca_graph_cell.png){: .align-center}](../assets/images/cellorg_pca_graph_cell.png)
-The reduced dimension shape space from the previous figure, with granulocytes further subdivided into three classes.
+The reduced dimension shape space from the previous figure, with granulocytes subdivided into basophils, eosinophils, and neutrophils.
 {: style="font-size: medium;"}

-Although images from the same family do not cluster as tightly as the iris flower dataset --- which could be criticized as an unrealistic representation of the noise inherent in most real datasets --- we do see that images appear to be near other images of the same type.
-This fact should give us hope that proximity in the dimension-reduced space may help us correctly classify images of unknown type, which we will attempt to do in the next lesson.
+Although images from the same family do not cluster as tightly as the iris flower dataset --- which could be criticized as an unrealistic representation of the noise inherent in most real datasets --- images from the same type do appear to be nearby.
+This fact should give us hope that proximity in a dimension-reduced space may help us correctly classify images of unknown type.

 [Next lesson](training){: .btn .btn--primary .btn--large}
 {: style="font-size: 100%; text-align: center;"}